heeplr/rpi-cookstrap/README.md

 1. Clone and ```cd examples/wifi+upgrade``` (or any other project)

 2. run ```./bootstrap.sh``` and wait until bootstrap is done.
-   (It will download the latest OS release, mount it via loopback and modify it according to the settings in *bootstrap.cfg*.)
+   It will load the project's *bootstrap.cfg* and download/modify the image accordingly.)

 3. copy image to your SD card:
    ```dd if=.bootstrap-work/raspbian-lite.img of=/dev/sdX conv=fsync status=progress```